Au-lit/cpp_tour/2-BasicControlFlow.md

-Last Time we made a program that asks the user their name and prints it out afterwrds.
+Last time we made a program that asks the user their name and prints it out afterwrds.
 Let's make it so that is you enter a specific name it prints an other thing.
 How would we do it?
 Using an `if` statement.
 ```cpp
 #include <iostream>
 #include <string>